amirostad/Web_scraping_jobs/README.md

 18. Type of ownership_Company - Private: this feature is equal to 1 if the company is private
 19. State_MI: this feature is equal to 1 if the position is located in Michigan and 0 for other locations
 20. Size_51 to 200 employees: this feature is equal to 1 if the company has 51–200 employees

+## Evaluation of results
+As shown above, the most important features are State_CA, State_NY, Company_age, and so on.
+So I can be said that according to this model, data scientists are paid more in California, New York, and Florida, respectively.

+Also, the ratings of companies are an important factor in data scientists salaries.

+Additionally, “Information Technology” is the sector where data scientists are paid the highest salaries according to the above plot.

+Another take from the above plot is that the larger companies pay higher salaries compared to smaller ones.

 ## COMING SOON:
 <span style="color:red">More models and production section (flask endpoint) will be added soon!</span>